peterkibuchi/tic-tac-toe/README.md

 ## General Information
-- I took on this project as a hands on way of learning the fundamentals of ReactJS.
+- I took on this project as a hands on way of learning the fundamentals of *ReactJS*.
-- I was able to explore various React concepts including elements, components, props, and state.
+- I was able to explore various React concepts including *elements*, *components*, *props*, and *state*.

 ## Technologies Used
+- React
-- ReactJS
+- HTML & CSS

 ## Features